Search by Keywords

 Thursday, August 31, 2023

-Trey Knowles' "Fruits of the Spirit" is a spiritually enriching piece inspired by Galatians 5:22-23.
-It highlights the nine fruits of the Spirit: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
-The track encourages listeners to cultivate these qualities in their lives as a reflection of their faith.
+Trey Knowles’ “Fruits of the Spirit” is a Scripture-based song inspired by Galatians 5:22–23, focusing on the nine fruits of the Spirit: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
+The song teaches that these qualities are the visible evidence of a life transformed by the Spirit of Yahweh and are essential marks of genuine faith.

 Tuesday, August 29, 2023